 Thank you for your interest.
 You join a long list of volunteers who have worked over decades to bring HLAA to their communities across the country.
-Let us help you get started.
+This document describes a pathway for developing an HLAA Chapter.
+Let me help you get started.

 Guide to Developing an HLAA Chapter